cquark7/apod_scraper/README.md

 ![Matterhorn, Moon, and Meteor ](https://apod.nasa.gov/apod/image/1901/cervin1300vetter.jpg)

 **NOTE**: This is an educational project.
 All images belong to their respective copyright holders.
 You can use the scraped images for personal, non-commercial, non-public fair use.
-Please note that many APOD images have are copyrighted and so to use them commercially you must gain explicit permission from the copyright owners.
+Please note that many APOD images are copyrighted and to use them commercially you must gain explicit permission from the copyright owners.